 Belding is a somewhat small city located in the state of Michigan.
-With a population of 5,769 people and four constituent neighborhoods, Belding is the 179th largest community in Michigan.
+With a population of 6,129 people and four constituent neighborhoods, Belding is the 170th largest community in Michigan.
 Much of the housing stock in Belding was built prior to World War II, making it one of the older and more historic cities in the country.

 The people who call Belding home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belding residents report their race to be White, followed by Native American.
-Important ancestries of people in Belding include Irish, English, Polish, and Dutch.
+The greatest number of Belding residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Belding include German, Irish, English, Dutch, and Scottish.

 The most common language spoken in Belding is English.
 Other important languages spoken here include Polish and Spanish.